 How much do you like your job?

 Working as a Farmer is one of the most rewarding jobs in the world.
-I really value my contribution to the Australian market and I am 100% passionate about what I do, and the importance of locally-gown food and produce.
+I really value my contribution to the Australian market and I am 100% passionate about what I do, and the importance of locally-grown food and produce.

 How did you begin your career as a Organic Farmer?